 Genesis 4:2

-And she is adding to give birth to the eternal self brother of himself, eternal self Vapor.
-And he is Vapor, an evil flock, and Spearhead has become a slave of the Ground of Adam."...whosoever stands upon the one of the Tomorrow, of what kind is the Zoe-life of yourselves?
-For you all are vapor, she who is brought to light toward a few, and thereafter makes unseen."
-(James 4:14 RBT)
+And she is adding to give birth to the self eternal brother of himself, self eternal Vanity.
+And Vanity is becoming an evil flock, and Spearhead has become a slave of the Ground of Adam.

 And she continued to bear his brother, Abel.
 And Abel became a shepherd of flocks.
 And Cain became a tiller of the ground.